 - Fact or Fantasy?
 The Squizzy Taylor Elwood hideout: ‘Squizzy Taylor had his 1921 hideout and escape tunnel under 66 Glenhuntly Road, Elwood.’

 - Fact or Fantasy?
 John Wren Collingwood Tunnel.
 ‘John Wren had an escape tunnel from a Collingwood coffee shop to the nearby pub called The Bendigo.’

-- ‘An unseen network of underground tunnels links together four hospitals as well as Melbourne University.’
+- a.
+‘An unseen network of underground tunnels links together four hospitals as well as Melbourne University.’

 b.
 ‘The US Army occupied these tunnels under during World War Two.’